OFFICIAL VETO LEAGUE RULES

 1.15

 Bunts and stolen bases are prohibited in Veto League Baseball, as the catcher and pitcher are not in proper fielding position.
-Accidental swinging bunts and full-swing slap hits are legal unless a catcher is not in play.
+Accidental swinging bunts and full-swing slap hits are legal.

 1.16